void-linux/void-mklive/README.md

 Generates a basic live ISO image of Void Linux.
 This ISO image can be written to a CD/DVD-ROM or any USB stick.

-To generate a more complete live ISO image, use build-x86-images.sh.
+To generate a more complete live ISO image, use mkiso.sh.

 OPTIONS
  -a <arch>          Set XBPS_ARCH in the ISO image